electro-creative-workshop/electro-privacy/README.md

-# Clorox OneTrust "Your Privacy Options" Integration
+# Clorox OneTrust "Your Privacy Choices" Integration

 This code is to simplify the integration of the second OneTrust modal into WordPress and NextJS sites.